 - equity among the senior leaders with portfolios of similar scope, complexity, risk and responsibility.

 All annual salary increases for senior leaders will be awarded based on meritorious performance.

 All salary determinations at the University must be non-discriminatory.
-Initial salary offers, periodic increases, and retention offers may not be based on considerations related to the race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression of the person affected.
+Initial salary offers, periodic increases, and retention offers may not be based on considerations related to the race, color, creed, religion, national origin, gender, age, marital status, familial status, disability, public assistance status, membership or activity in a local commission created for the purpose of dealing with discrimination, veteran status, sexual orientation, gender identity, or gender expression of the person affected.